 24 Hr Project

-Furman University seeks applicants for the True Inspiration Artist in Residency, a six-week program that began in 2015.
+The Art Department at Furman University invites applicants for the True Inspiration Artist in Residency, an artist in residence program inaugurated in 2015.

-This residency is open to emerging and professional artists/designers who reside in North America, and hold an MFA or have a record of equivalent professional achievement.
+This residency is open to emerging and professional artists or designers who reside in North America, and hold an MFA or have a record of equivalent professional achievement.
+The program recognizes the importance of interdisciplinary practices and welcomes artists and designers working in all media.
 Preference will be given to artists who live outside the upstate South Carolina region.
-The ideal candidate must value collaboration and have good social and communication skills.
+Ideal candidates will value collaboration and have good social and communication skills.
 It is the goal of the True Residency to foster an atmosphere of creative activity that extends throughout the university community.

 Compensation and Expectations

-Resident artists will receive a $6,000 stipend for the six-week residency and will be provided with 24-hr access to the Furman Art Department as well as a private 850 sq. ft. studio located within the art department complex.
-Artists are responsible for their own food, housing, transportation, materials and supplies.
+Resident artists will receive a $6,000 stipend for the residency.
+Additionally, the resident will be provided with a private 850 sq. ft. studio and 24-hr access to the Furman Art Department.
+Access to additional studios and equipment will be provided with demonstrated experience.
+If approved to teach a studio art course, the resident will be further compensated at the generous current university adjunct rate.
+Artists are responsible for their own food, housing, transportation, materials, and supplies.

-Additional compensation may be available to artists interested in teaching a foundations-level course to supplement their residency stipend.
+Additional compensation may be available to artists interested in teaching a foundations-level studio art course to supplement their residency stipend.
 This course can include a proposed community or public engagement project.
-If you would like to incorporate this into your stay, please provide a brief proposal with your application.
+If you would like to incorporate this into your stay, please complete the brief proposal form in your application.
 This proposal should include an overview of the course, its objectives, and one example of a student assignment.
-See the university’s academic calendar.

 All Applications must be compiled into one PDF file and uploaded here.

 About the School